-War, Sabotage, and Fear in the Cyber Age with New York Times Reporter David Sanger Part 2 - Ep.
-88
+War, Sabotage, And Fear In The Cyber Age - With NYT Reporter David Sanger, Part 2

 Part II: New York Times reporter, Pulitzer prize winner and best selling author, David Sanger discusses his latest book, soon to be an HBO special "The Perfect Weapon: War, Sabotage, and Fear in the Cyber Age", which focuses on cyberwarfare.
 This week gets to David’s list of things we must do when it comes to cyberwarfare and his take on the security of the upcoming elections.